Ph.D. Candidate in History, Southern Methodist University, Expected May 18, 2019

 M.A. in History, Southern Methodist University, 2014

-I research and write on the long-term history of the greater U.S.-Mexico borderlands, the Southwest, the South, and the lands where these regions meet, the Southern Great Plains.
+I research and write on the long-term history of the greater U.S.-Mexico borderlands, the Southwest, the South, and the lands where these regions meet, the Southern Plains.
 My dissertation is titled “The Mexican Southern Plains: Creating an Ethnic Mexican Homeland on the Llano.”
-It engages several fields of history, including Chicana/o, U.S. West, Great Plains, U.S. South, borderlands, Mexico, migration, labor, civil rights, and colonialism.
+It engages several fields of history, including Chicana/o, U.S. West, Great Plains, New or Nuevo South, borderlands, Mexico, migration, labor, civil rights, and colonialism.
 Overall, my dissertation project counters the depiction of ethnic Mexicans as recent immigrants to the United States, making clear their long-term presence in the nation beyond the Southwest and placing them as an integral part of Southern Plains history

 My work has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements (broadly defined), historical memory, and the cultural ecology of the Southern Plains.
 Through the historical connections that a long-dureé approach reveals, I have brought, and continue bring, these various interests together.